Ojrzanów, Łódź Voivodeship

-Ojrzanów is a village in the administrative district of Gmina Ujazd, within Tomaszów Mazowiecki County, Łódź Voivodeship, in central Poland.
-It lies approximately 3 km south-east of Ujazd, 9 km north-west of Tomaszów Mazowiecki, and 41 km south-east of the regional capital Łódź.
+Ojrzanów is a village in the administrative district of Gmina Ujazd, within Tomaszów County, Łódź Voivodeship, in central Poland.

 History

 According to the 1921 census, Ojrzanów had a population of 142, entirely Polish by nationality and Roman Catholic by confession.

 During the German occupation of Poland (World War II), the occupiers operated a forced labour camp for Poles and Jews at a local sawmill.